 CVE-2025-64196 Overview

-CVE-2025-64196 is a reflected Cross-Site Scripting (XSS) vulnerability in the Booster for WooCommerce plugin (woocommerce-jetpack) developed by Pluggabl.
+CVE-2025-64196 is a reflected cross-site scripting (XSS) vulnerability in the Pluggabl Booster for WooCommerce plugin (woocommerce-jetpack) for WordPress.
 The flaw stems from improper neutralization of user-supplied input during web page generation [CWE-79].
-It affects all versions of Booster for WooCommerce up to and including 7.2.5.
-An attacker can craft a malicious link that, when clicked by an authenticated administrator or shop manager, executes arbitrary JavaScript in the victim's browser session.
+All versions of Booster for WooCommerce up to and including 7.2.5 are affected.
+An unauthenticated attacker can craft a malicious URL that, when clicked by a victim, executes arbitrary JavaScript in the victim's browser session under the context of the vulnerable site.

 Critical Impact